-The By-Laws of UNITIL provide for a Board of between nine and fifteen Directors divided into three classes, each class being as nearly equal in number as possible, and each with their respective terms of office arranged so that the term of office of one class expires in each year, at which time a corresponding number of Directors is elected for a term of three years.
-UNITIL currently has twelve Directors.
-Upon the retirement of Endicott Smith, who will not stand for re-election this year as a Director, the UNITIL Board will consist of eleven directors.
+The By-Laws of Unitil provide for a Board of between nine and fifteen Directors divided into three classes, each class being as nearly equal in number as possible, and each with their respective terms of office arranged so that the term of office of one class expires in each year, at which time a corresponding number of Directors is elected for a term of three years.
+Unitil currently has eleven Directors.